Nafeij/YaK-s-SSLTBS1-Fixpack/README.md

  3.2

-    [FIXED] Shifted the character sprites around in the first Vognir conversation so that Hakon isn't blocked by Ubin's fat ~~ass~~ arm.
+    [FIXED] Shifted the character sprites around in the first Vognir conversation so that Hakon isn't blocked by Ubin's  arm.
     [FIXED] Miscellaneous typos.
 Thanks ingman112!

  3.1